Memorable Manitobans: Sterling Rufus Lyon (1927-2010)

 Sterling Rufus Lyon

 Born at Windsor, Ontario on 30 January 1927, son of David Rufus Lyon and Ella Mae Cuthbert, his family moved to Portage la Prairie when he was young.
-He was educated at Portage Collegiate Institute, United College (Winnipeg, BA 1948) and the Manitoba Law School (Winnipeg, LLB 1953).
-He served as Crown Attorney for the Province of Manitoba from 1953 to 1957.
+He was educated at Portage Collegiate Institute, United College (BA 1948) and the Manitoba Law School (LLB 1953).
+He served as Crown Attorney for the Province of Manitoba (1953-1957).
 After entering private law practice in 1957, he acted as defence counsel in the noted North West Territories murder trial of Regina v.
 Kikkik.
 He was made a Queen’s Counsel in 1960.

-On 26 September 1953, he married Barbara Jean Mayers (?-2006), daughter of Garnet Mayers of Gladstone.
-They had five children.
+On 26 September 1953, he married Barbara Jean Mayers (?-2006, daughter of Garnet Mayers of Gladstone) and they had five children.
 A hunter and conservationist, he was a long-standing member of the Delta Waterfowl Foundation and an honourary life member of the Manitoba Wildlife Federation.
-In recognition of his public service, he received the Queen Elizabeth II Silver Jubilee Medal (1977) and Queen Elizabeth II Golden Jubilee Medal (2002), and was inducted into the Order of Manitoba (2002) and the Order of Canada (2009).
+In recognition of his public service, he received a Queen Elizabeth II Silver Jubilee Medal (1977) and Queen Elizabeth II Golden Jubilee Medal (2002), and was inducted into the Order of Manitoba (2002) and Order of Canada (2009).

 He died at Winnipeg on 16 December 2010.
 He is commemorated by the Sterling Lyon Parkway in Winnipeg.